BrandonAG/placeholder_records/basic_ui/README.md

 ### Client Environment File

-Create a .env file at the root of the server folder and populate the following inside it.
-Replace the quoted text with your credentials.
+Create a .env file at the root of the cleint folder and populate the following inside it.
+Replace the quoted text with your details.

 ```
 REACT_APP_CRUD_PATH="server_url"